 Typically in the first few months of life we will perform open-heart surgery to patch the hole (VSD) and widen the pulmonary valve or artery.
 In some cases, depending on the unique needs of the patient, we will perform a temporary repair until a complete repair can be done.
 The temporary repair involves connecting the pulmonary arteries (which carry blood from heart to lungs) with one of the large arteries that carry blood away from the heart to the body.
 This increases the amount of blood that reaches the lungs, and so increases the amount of oxygen in the blood.

 A child who has had surgical repair of tetralogy of Fallot will require life-long care by a cardiologist.

-In the animation doctors discuss the possibility of a leaky heart valve.
 Our pediatric cardiologists follow patients until they are young adults, coordinating care with the primary care physician.
 Patients will need to carefully follow doctors' advice, including staying on any medications prescribed and, in some cases, limiting exercise.

 Sometimes children with TOF experience heart problems later in life, including a leaky heart valve and irregular heartbeat (arrhythmia).
 Medicine or repeat surgery may be required.

 We will help patients transition care to an adult cardiologist.